Zillah attended a top public school,

 Explaining that Zillah could surely be cured.

-“She just needs some time to make friends and you’ll find
+“She just needs some time to make friends and join in,

 Their daughter no longer seemed quite so depressed.

-But none of them knew what she did late at night!
+But nobody knew what she did late at night!

 As soon as her classmates were tucked up in bed,